Bob Goodenow

-Robert W. "Bob" Goodenow (born October 29, 1952 in Dearborn, Michigan) is an American lawyer who served as the second executive director of the NHL Players Association from 1992 until his resignation on July 28, 2005.
+Robert William Goodenow (October 29, 1952 – September 13, 2025) was an American lawyer who served as the second executive director of the NHL Players Association from 1992 until his resignation in 2005.

+Background

-He graduated from Harvard University in 1974 and from the University of Detroit Law School in 1979.
+Goodenow was born in Dearborn, Michigan, on October 29, 1952.
+He graduated from Harvard University in 1974, where he had studied government and played hockey, and from the University of Detroit Law School in 1979.
+He played for the United States men's national ice hockey team in the mid-1970s.

+Career

-Goodenow succeeded Alan Eagleson as the head of the NHLPA in 1992 upon Eagleson's resignation.
+Early in his legal career, Goodenow's clients included companies in labor disputes.
+However, in 1990, he joined the NHLPA, and succeeded Alan Eagleson as the head of the NHLPA on January 1, 1992, upon Eagleson's resignation.
 In his first couple months on the job, he led the players out on a 10-day strike on the eve of the Stanley Cup playoffs.

-Two years later, Goodenow and NHL Commissioner Gary Bettman oversaw a 103-day lockout that lasted from October 1, 1994 to January 11, 1995.
+Two years later, Goodenow and NHL Commissioner Gary Bettman oversaw a 103-day lockout that lasted from October 1, 1994, to January 11, 1995.